lxuechen/BDMC/README.md

 The presented implementation is based on pytorch v0.2.0 and sets `volatile=True` at certain points to avoid memory overflow caused by using extravagantly long AIS chains.
 An equivalent TensorFlow graph-mode implementation ideally would require using `tf.while_loop` or abstracting only part of the graph (calling `session.run` multiple times during a chain).

 ## Others
-Since BDMC relies on AIS, and AIS (sometimes) relies on Hamiltonian Monte Carlo (HMC) [3], the repo also contains such relevant code.
+Since BDMC relies on AIS, and AIS (potentially) relies on Hamiltonian Monte Carlo (HMC) [3], the repo also contains such relevant code.

 ## References
 [1] Grosse, Roger B., Zoubin Ghahramani, and Ryan P. Adams.
 "Sandwiching the marginal likelihood using bidirectional Monte Carlo." arXiv preprint arXiv:1511.02543 (2015).